mapletree111/WebCrawler/README.md

 could drastically change how this application was written and here are some notes to consider:

 ### CPU/Processor/Thread
-Limited by this I would not try to implement pools/theads of workers but instead stick to single threaded operations
+Limited by the number of threads that can be created,  future improvement should allow users to chose whether to run single threaded or multi-threaded.

 ### Memory
 The program keeps a running array to check against and overtime this array would